Move over navy! Green cabinets are the next big thing in kitchen trends.

 These kitchen pictures are a bit warmer and brighter than how Clary Sage actually looks, but I have more pictures in that post to give you a better idea.

 Madison chose black hardware and gray countertops to go with his sage green cabinets.
-For the island, he chose a contrasting charcoal color with gold hardware and butcher block countertop.
+For the island, he used the contrasting charcoal of Sherwin Williams Iron Ore with gold hardware and butcher block countertops.

 Benjamin Moore Rushing River (1574)